 The press preview of the 2019 edition of Kynren was held at Bishop Auckland in County Durham on 15 June.
 I was there and had an opportunity to photograph the outdoor spectacle billed as ‘an epic tale of England’.

 Disclosure: Stuart was invited to attend Kynren as a member of the press.

-The first of 11 public performances of Kynren takes place on 29 June.
-The shows take place each Saturday evening until 14 September with the exception of 3 August.
+The first of 11 public performances of Kynren in 2019 took place on 29 June.
+The shows were held each Saturday evening until 14 September with the exception of 3 August.

 As many as 1,000 residents of Bishop Auckland and the surrounding area volunteer their time so that Kynren can be staged.

 Many don costumes and play roles.
 Yet in addition to the performers, 21 other teams are needed to stage the event, including divers, stewards and animal handlers.

 I was impressed by the positive attitude of the volunteers in the car park and on the gate, checking bags and tickets.

 The tribune at Flatts Farm holds 8,000 spectators.
 450 people were present during the press preview.